z--m-n/urbisphere-dm/urbisphere-dm/README.md

 # (urbisphere-dm) README.md

 Please consult the documentation in `/docs` for general guidance.
-Each tool or tool set may have additional documentation in `*/docs`
+Each tool or tool set may have additional documentation in sub-folders `**/docs`.

 ### Files
 ```bash